-PORTRAIT OF WALTER BAGEHOT piece

-From a Mezzotent by Norman Herst.

-PACING CHEQUE ON STUCKEY'S BANK DATED JUNE, 1811, WITH PICTURE OF PAGE

-THEIR ORIGINAL PREMISES IN BRISTOL 50

-50 Broad Quay, the Premises in which Stuckey's Bank carried on their Business till 1826, when they moved into the Dutch

-House 52

-STUCKEY'S ONE POUND BANK NOTE SIGNED BY WALTER BAGEHOT'S

-FATHER IN 1825 54

-THE DUTCH HOUSE CALLED THE CASTLE BANK: BANKING HOUSE OF

-STUCKEYS FROM 1826-1854 56

-PORTRAIT OF RICHARD HOLT HUTTON 108

-From a Photograph by Fredk Hollyer.

-SKETCH FROM MEMORY OF ELIZABETH WILSON BY HER SISTER, EMILIE

-ISABEL WILSON 238

-PORTRAIT OF THE RT.
+PORTRAIT OF WALTER BAGEHOT Frontispiece From a Mezzotint by Norman Hirst. facing page CHEQUE ON STUCKEY'S BANK DATED JUNE, 1811, WITH PICTURE OF THEIR ORIGINAL PREMISES IN BRISTOL 50 $50\ Broad\ Quay,$ the Premises in which Stuckey's Bank carried on their Business till $1826,$ when they moved into the Dutch House 52 STUCKEY'S ONE POUND BANK NOTE SIGNED BY WALTER BAGEHOT'S FATHER IN 1825 54 THE DUTCH HOUSE CALLED THE CASTLE BANK: BANKING HOUSE OF STUCKEYS FROM 1826-1854 56 PORTRAIT OF RICHARD HOLT HUTTON 108 From a Photograph by Fredk Hollyer.
+SKETCH FROM MEMORY OF ELIZABETH WILSON BY HER SISTER, EMILIE ISABEL WILSON 238 PORTRAIT OF THE RT.
 HON.
-JAMES WILSON, M.P 344

-From an Oil Painting by Sir J. Watson Gordon, P.R.S.A., presented to Mrs.
+JAMES WILSON, M.P.
+344 From an Oil Painting by Sir J. Watson Gordon, P.R.S.A., presented to Mrs James Wilson by the Royal Academy of Scotland.